YidingYu/To-be-a-researcher/README.md

 # To Be A Researcher
-A list of advice on doing research that is useful for me :)
+A list of advice on doing research:)

 **How to be a good graduate student:**